-Just upload the image saved at step 3 above using the ‘Photo/Video’
+Just upload the image saved as described above (with expand to sphere)

-Google Maps shows uploaded images using a small blue circle on Street
+Google Street View and Maps show uploaded images using a small blue

-View (click on the ‘little yellow man’ while browsing Google Maps,
+click on the ‘little yellow figure’ while browsing Google Maps).

-Google Maps has a size limit on uploaded images.
+Google applies a size limit on uploaded images.
 Various Google

 sites describe different limits, but images up to 12,000 pels wide